Zero-Emission Bus Rollout Plan

 ◆ March 2021 – March 2050 – Annual compliance report due to CARB

-SacRT is submitting the Rollout Plan to the SacRT Board of Directors for approval on Monday, October 26, 2020.
+The SacRT Board of Directors approved the plan on Monday, October 26, 2020.

 View the Zero-Emission Bus Rollout Plan here: